A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Methods

-\subsubsection{Neural network architecture}
+\subsection{Neural network architecture}

-For the vector $\theta$ of parameters sampled from DINGO, we first standardize by subtracting their mean and dividing by their standard deviation along the parameter dimensions.
-Next, each event is encoded into a 23-dimensional summary via a 6-layer MLP with hidden‐unit sizes of [256, 128, 128, 64, 64, 32].
+For the event-parameter vector $\theta$, we first standardize each parameter by subtracting its mean and dividing by its standard deviation.
+Next, each event is encoded into a 31-dimensional summary via a 2-layer MLP with hidden‐unit sizes of [32, 32].
 By merging the event axis into the batch axis, this transformation can be executed in parallel for all events.
-Then, for each event's 23-dimensional vector, we append the observation time $T_\text{obs}$ to create a 24-dimensional vector.
+Then, for each event's 31-dimensional vector, we append the observed number of events, $N_\text{obs}$, to create a 32-dimensional vector.
 These vectors serve as the inputs to our Transformer encoder.

 Within each Transformer encoder block, we first apply layer normalization, then perform multi-head self-attention (with 4 heads and scaled dot-product attention).
-After adding a residual connection from the block’s input, we apply a second layer normalization and pass the result through a three-layer feedforward MLP (192 neurons per layer).
+After adding a residual connection from the block’s input, we apply a second layer normalization and pass the result through a three-layer feedforward MLP (256 neurons per layer).
 Finally, we add another residual connection from the self-attention output to produce the block’s output.
-Our model stacks two such Transformer encoder blocks in sequence.
+Our model stacks 5 such Transformer encoder blocks in sequence.

 The normalizing flow (NF) is responsible for reconstructing the posterior distribution.
 It offers an effective method for representing complex probability distributions using neural networks.
 This approach facilitates efficient sampling and density estimation by expressing the distribution as a sequence of mappings, or "flows", $f : u \to \Lambda$, which maps from a simpler base distribution $u$ (a standard normal distribution $\mathcal{N}(0,1)$ in our case) to the parameter space (the hyperparameters of the population model in our case).
 When the mapping $f$ depends on the observed data, denoted as $f_{\boldsymbol{d}}$, it describes a conditional probability distribution $q(\Lambda | \boldsymbol{d})$.
 The probability density function is given by the change of variables formula: